 Since many of your damages stem from a brain injury, you do not have to pay taxes on the money.
 Still, the IRS may try to find other ways around the tax law.
 If you get a high-value lump sum, you could find yourself in a higher tax bracket.

 The deadline for a brain injury claim depends on the statute of limitations of your state.
-Some places set it at three years, and others give people two years to file a lawsuit.
-North Miami Beach residents have four years to make a claim, per Florida Statutes § 95.11.
+Florida residents have four years to make a claim, per Florida Statutes § 95.11.

-Some situations allow for an extension to the deadline.
+Some situations allow for a deadline extension.
 For example, you might not have discovered your brain injury until the symptoms manifested days or weeks later.
 Other exceptions can affect how long you have.